miguelhermar/dbt_testing/README.md

 - Join the [dbt community](http://community.getbdt.com/) to learn from other analytics engineers
 - Find [dbt events](https://events.getdbt.com) near you
 - Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices

+## To connect to dbt cloud:
+1. Create credentials for Google Cloud service account in json format (to be uploaded ni the dbt project)
+2. Enable BigQuery API Library in GCP
+3. Create new dbt project